moclojer/moclojer.com/content/blog/clojure-development-workflow.md

 ## Extra

-- You can find our latest devlogs and some other content on [Moclojer.com](https://www.moclojer.com/blog/)
+- You can find our latest devlogs and some other content on [moclojer blog](https://www.moclojer.com/blog/)

 - Want to go a step ahead on neovim? try using the [paredit-nvim](https://github.com/julienvincent/nvim-paredit) plugin.